xinchishenwang/Yuxin-Fan.github.io/index.md

 # About Me

 <img src="/images/Jiafeng2.JPG" class="floatpic" width="220" height="200">
 My name is Jiafeng Liu.
-I am a last year student in the B.Sc program, major in Economics Statistics, of [School of Statistics and Mathematics] in the [Central University of Finance and Economics (China)].
-I am also a remote research assistant in Department of Economics Harvard University, researcher in Economics and Management Lab and charge of CATI Lab ([click for detail about my research experience]).
+I am a last year student in the B.Sc program, major in Economics Statistics, of [School of Statistics and Mathematics] in the [Central University of Finance and Economics (CUFE, China)].
+I am also a remote research assistant in Department of Economics Harvard University, researcher in Economics and Management Lab CUFE and charge of CATI Lab ([click for detail about my research experience]).
 I am a big fan of R and also a python user, ever did several projects by using R and python to model and analyse.
 I like Statistics and Mathematics and interested in Maco-economics and Econometrics.
-I would like to go on studying in statistical field, specifically in ‘statistic learning’ or ‘computational statistics’, prepare to apply Ph.D. in statistics later this year.
+I would like to go on studying in statistical field, specifically in ‘statistical learning’, computational statistics’ or related areas, prepare to apply Ph.D. later this year.

 **In statistics fields**, I have done many projects involve,

   - Ridge Regression; [Report](http://Jiafengliu.me/blogs/2016-03-14-Ridge-Regression.html); [Code](http://Jiafengliu.me/blogs/2016-03-14-Ridge-Regression.html)
+  - Lasso Regression and LARS Regression
   - Linear Regression; [Code](http://Jiafengliu.me/research/2015-LinearModel.R)
   - Best Subset Regression; [Report](http://Jiafengliu.me/blogs/2016-03-10-Best-subset-selection.html); [Code](http://Jiafengliu.me/blogs/2016-03-10-Best-subset-selection.html)
   - Time Series analysis; [Code](http://Jiafengliu.me/research/2015-TimeSeries.R)